mutazjustmutaz/csscheck/README.md

 As your web application grows bigger it's easy to lose control of its CSS code.
 This application helps you regain control by going through your code files and showing you the location of style attributes and style tags in HTML code, repeated colors in CSS files, and unused CSS classes.

-The application begins by searching for files of the appropriate file type (either CSS or HTML and PHP) in the directory path[s] you provide.
+The application begins by searching for files of the appropriate file type (either CSS or HTML and PHP) in the directory path you provide.
 You can make the search recursive by adding the `-r` option before the directory's path.

 ## Features & Usage